-Application information and instructionsThese instructions are for applicants to the Department of Economics (MA) Master of Arts (Regular and Doctoral Stream) and (PhD) Doctoral Programs.
+Application information and instructionsThese instructions are for applicants to the Department of Economics (MA) Master of Arts (General and Doctoral Stream) and (PhD) Doctoral Programs.

 - The final date you will have access to complete your application and make your application payment is January 15, 2016.
 The final deadline for all supporting documents to be received by the Economics Graduate Office is January 31, 2016.
 These final deadlines are strict.
 We do not accept late applications regardless of the reasons for their lateness.
 To take into account unexpected delays, which may be beyond your control, you should plan to submit your application by December 15, 2015 (as mentioned above).
 Similarly, you should plan that all documents reach us by January 15, 2016.